PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unchanged.
 Conv, transpose-Conv, fully connected, and PReLU branches remain in the dispatcher for subsequent independent extraction.

+FullyConnected and PReLU are the next separated direct-module families.
+FullyConnected owns its direct module call and fused-activation ordering in a small emitter.
+PReLU owns parameter-count detection, NHWC/NWC/NDHWC parameter- axis bridges, shape-preserving fast paths, and alignment fallback in a separate emitter.
+The dispatcher retains only ordered delegation for both families;
+convolution families and fused-module emission remain its final substantial responsibilities.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,